So many thoughts swirling round in your head that you’re getting distracted? Read on to learn how to declutter your mind with a brain dump.

 Next, in my elder daughter’s room, I noticed her light bulb had blown.
 And the messy desk reminded me that I wanted to spend time teaching her how to keep it organised.

 As we go through our day we are often reminded of things that we want to do.
 But if we just store it away in our brain we will likely forget again until the next reminder.
 All these extra thoughts keep us from being focused on the task at hand.
 Instead of focusing on one task – the laundry – I was focusing on at least 5 other tasks and projects.
-So instead of feeling satisfied that I had completed a task, I was overwhelmed at all the other things I haven’t done yet.
+So instead of feeling satisfied that I had completed a task, I was overwhelmed by all the other things I haven’t done yet.

 Mental clutter pulls you right out of the present moment, out of the projects your working on and the people you’re working with.
 Mindspace